vlang/v/CONTRIBUTING.md

 be able to use V to build itself.
 So it's a good idea to make a backup copy of a working compiler executable.

-But don't worry, you can always simply run `make`, it will download the C version of the compiler and rebuild it from scratch.
+But don't worry, you can always simply run `make` (or `make.bat`), it will download the C version of the compiler and rebuild it from scratch.

 The main files are: